 The labor shortage is still impacting our commercial customers; whether it is slowing existing projects or expanding the use of technology.
 It remains one of the largest concerns for 2019.
 Performance is strong and competition is fierce.
 The strong performance is evidenced by the size of paydowns and payoffs that have occurred.
 Regional banks in our market area are busy with larger projects and the small to midsize business segment is where our community bank excels.
 Overall, the commercial division is optimistic on growth.
-Many loans which closed in the second quarter will be funded in the third, replacing the accelerated paydowns and payoffs of the first half of the year.
+Many loans which closed in the second quarter were funded in the third, replacing the accelerated paydowns and payoffs of the first half of the year.
 Two larger relationships which include construction may not be completely drawn until the fourth quarter.
+The commercial real estate market remains very active and competition is extending amortization and rate terms.
+Commercial and industrial markets remain healthy with competition thinly priced creating a high demand for the borrower's non-credit business.

 Nationally, the automotive demand has fallen below 17 million units for the first time since 2014.
-The Bank currently has an automotive special running and has been able to maintain the portfolio balances in the retail market.
+The Bank ran an automotive special during second quarter and has been able to maintain the portfolio balances in the retail market.
 The yield on the new loans being generated is also higher than what last year's loans were, by about 50 basis points.
 The Bank has been busy contracting with automotive dealers in the newer markets to expand our opportunities.
 This should help to maintain the balances in the consumer market.

-Home loan origination activity improved in the second quarter and the division was focused on execution.
+Home loan origination activity substantially improved in the third quarter and the division was on fire.
 One of the biggest impediments to continued improvement is the lack of available housing in our markets, specifically at the moderate level.
 The Bank is experiencing increased activity in purchases and home improvement.
+Fixed mortgage rates fell in third quarter resulting in an increase in refinance volume.

-Yield on loans is high due to the payoff of two loans, the same relationship, that was a reversal of an estimated credit loss of almost \$2 million that was established in the Limberlost acquisition.
+Yield on loans is high due to the payoff of two loans in the second quarter, the same relationship, that was a reversal of a fair value adjustment of almost \$2 million that was established in the Limberlost acquisition.
 The payoff totaled approximately \$3.8 million as the customer was able to secure financing elsewhere.
 This enabled the widening of the net interest margin which would have tightened otherwise from the increased cost of funds outpacing the asset yield improvement.
 Cost of deposits continues to put pressure on the margin.